top of page

 About

-The use of organic matter shapes my design process with the intention to capture the natural world alive and in play.
-A symbiotic relationship with natural materials offers a connection to nature and allows for a mindful and enriching practice.
-A strong focus on the use of transient materials, such as chia and wheatgrass, allows the viewer to witness the degradation of work back into the environment through the course of momentary displays, allowing for an ever-changing and unique experience.
+Use of organic matter shapes my design process with the intention to capture the natural world alive and in play.
+A symbiotic relationship with natural materials offers a connection to nature, allowing for a mindful and enriching practice.
+A strong focus on the use of transient materials, such as chia and wheatgrass, allows the viewer to witness the degradation of some work back into the environment through the course of momentary displays, allowing for an ever-changing and unique experience.
 Working in this way, lessens my imprint on the planet as work disappears back into the landscape.

 In my recent semi autobiographical series of work, ‘Ephemeral Bodies’, I examine the ageing female form as an object which changes and decays over time.
 As humans, a fear of ageing is often experienced with subsequent manifestations of this causing fear and alarm, rather than embracement and celebration of these alterations.
 The exhibition work tells the narrative of a transience, with which mid-life can perhaps draw comparisons.
 This fleeting phase demonstrates a midpoint between life and death, between growth and decay where acceptance, peace and beauty may be found alongside fragility and vulnerability.
 Wheatgrass and Chia are grown, manipulated, interact and merge with other materials, such as latex, plaster, porcelain and copper to form a fascinating group of both living and inanimate objects, as subtle representations of bodily changes such as ageing skin and osteoporosis.
 A timelapse film encapsulates both the growth of natural materials and their subsequent decay, allowing the audience to connect with nature through both physical objects and digital means.